 CPT is dedicated to addressing specific psychiatric needs of the mental health community as well as developing self-reliant individuals with good communication and social skills.
 CPT employs a highly structured daily program that allows for both developmental growth and self-reliance.
 The daily program assists residents with rudimentary skills including activities of daily living and interactive groups.
 Cognitive sessions focusing on such topics as: anger management, medication awareness, and impulse control provide necessary tolls for each resident to realize their potential.

-CPT is commited to helping our residents develop the emotional, social, and intellectual skills needed to live, learn, and work in the community with the least amount of professional support.
+CPT is committed to helping our residents develop the emotional, social, and intellectual skills needed to live, learn, and work in the community with the least amount of professional support.

 Meet our Physicians

-Our psychiatrist rely on their combined 70+ years of experience and an excellent staff to provide the best possible care and treatment to patients.
+Our psychiatrists rely on their combined 70+ years of experience and an excellent staff to provide the best possible care and treatment to patients.